-Expenses on public and investor relations increased by \$79,576 (124%) compared to the same quarter in Fiscal 2015.
-The increase is primarily related to the increased amount of work provided by consultants with respect to investor relations activities and increased travel to build greater investor awareness about the Company's shift in focus back to its lithium business.
-Investor relations activities during and subsequent to the end of the Quarter included participation in the Mines & Money North America conference in Toronto, and the Toronto Capital Conference, both in late September, participation in the Benchmark Minerals Intelligence lithium battery conferences in New York and Toronto and the See-Thru Equity conference in New York in October and participation in investment conferences in Frankfurt and Munich in early November.
+Expenses on public and investor relations increased by \$14,849 (11%) to \$153,396 compared to the same quarter in fiscal 2016.
+The increase is primarily related to the increased amount of work provided by consultants with respect to investor relations activities to build greater investor awareness about the Company's shift in focus back to its lithium business.
+Investor relations activities during the Quarter included participation in the Mines & Money conferences in Toronto and London, and the Toronto and Florida Capital Conferences, participation in the Benchmark Minerals Intelligence lithium battery conferences in New York and Toronto and participation in investment conferences in Frankfurt and Munich in early November.